entran02/minesweeper-bot/README.md

 # Minesweeper Bot

-This Rust project automates playing Google Minesweeper using the Fantoccini crate.
+This Rust project automates playing MinesweeperOnline using the Fantoccini crate.

 ## Setup